cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 This bootstrap method allows you to specify just a reference to the backup that needs to be restored.

+The previous example implies the application database and its owning user to be the default one, `app`.
+If the PostgreSQL cluster being restored was using different names, they can be specified as documented in the [Configure the application database](recovery.md#configure-the-application-database) section.

 #### Recovery from `VolumeSnapshot` objects

 CloudNativePG can create a new cluster from a `VolumeSnapshot` of a PVC of an